 - Sets the IP address of the created interface as the gateway for the VM.
 Routing between the VM and the gateway is performed through a point-to-point connection (PtP).

-- Adds the created route to the bird service configuration on the cluster node.
+- Adds the created route to the FRR service configuration on the cluster node.

-- The bird service transmits information about the created route via iBGP protocol to RR equipment.
+- The FRR service transmits information about the created route via iBGP protocol to RR equipment.

 - RR equipment transmits the route information to Core Gateway equipment.
 After that, the VM becomes available from the external network (Internet).